Marjorie Weaver: Peak years

 From 1938 through 1945 she had twenty seven starring roles in films, some of which were B movies.
 The most notable film role was playing Mary Todd Lincoln in Young Mr. Lincoln (1939), which also starred Henry Fonda and Alice Brady.
 Some of her more recognizable roles from that seven-year period included a role in the Michael Shayne mystery series opposite Lloyd Nolan, and her role in Charlie Chan's Murder Cruise.
 In 1945, she starred opposite Robert Lowery in Fashion Model, which was her last role of any consequence.
 She had four minor roles in 1952, after which she retired from acting.

 Later life

-On October 22, 1937, in Goshen, Indiana, she married naval officer Kenneth George Schacht.
+On 22 October 1937, in Goshen, Indiana, she married naval officer Kenneth George Schacht.
 She divorced him in 1941, after having seen each other only 16 days over their four-year marriage.
 Schacht had been captured by the Japanese, and the Navy had notified her that he was dead.
+She later married Don Briggs, a businessman, and had two children with him.
+She died on 1 October 1994 in Austin, Texas.